Hal Plotkin: Politics

+In 1980, Plotkin, aged 22, ran in a four-way race for the Santa Clara County Board of Supervisors Fifth District against Thomas Ferri, James E. Jackson, and Rebecca Morgan.
+Plotkin campaigned to bring attention to incarcerated youth, in addition to favoring a solar water heater ordinance and an ordinance on the ballot that year prohibiting discrimination based on sexual orientation.
+Plotkin was defeated, receiving 9.7% of the vote-share.

 In 1993, Plotkin won the Democratic party's nomination for a special election to fill Silicon Valley's seat in the California state Senate but was defeated in the general election by Tom Campbell, a former GOP member of the U.S. Congress.
 The following year, he was appointed to serve a two-year term on the California state Economic Strategy Panel by the then-Speaker of the California state Assembly, Willie Brown, Jr.

 In 1994, Plotkin served as a senior fellow of the World Economic Development Congress, where he helped organize a conference that brought PLO leader Yasser Arafat and then Israeli-president Chaim Herzog together for peace and economic cooperation talks in Madrid.

 While working for the United States Department of Education, Plotkin worked to advance the use of Open Educational Resources to increase access to high-quality educational opportunities and improve the quality of teaching and learning while lowering costs imposed on students, communities and schools.